 Why asking your interviewer questions is important

 Interviews can often be a dreaded part of the recruitment process.
 Regardless of whether they’re a panel interview, video interview or phone interview however, they’re integral to your understanding of the PA job and the prospective employer.
-And, asking your interviewer well-researched and considered questions presents an opportunity to emphasise your enthusiasm for the open vacancy.
+And, asking your interviewer well-researched and considered questions presents an opportunity to emphasize your enthusiasm for the open vacancy.

 It’s likely that a well-prepped interviewer will set out the agenda for the meeting at the beginning, advising whether they’d welcome questions throughout the interview or at the end (be aware, there may be interviewers who are ill-prepared!).
 If this isn’t mentioned, however, we generally advise to try and keep the conversation as two-way as possible.

 Every question you ask the employer affords you an opportunity to highlight your own skills too!
 By framing your questions appropriately, you can convey your strengths and examples of previous performance in an interactive and proactive way.
-For example, when asking about process improvement, you could say, “At my last organisation, I set up a committee for all the PAs to meet once a month so that we could share tips and improve processes.
+For example, when asking about process improvement, you could say, “At my last organization, I set up a committee for all the PAs to meet once a month so that we could share tips and improve processes.
 Do you have anything similar in place here?”.

 How long does a PA interview last?

 A typical PA interview will last about an hour and we would normally expect you to have seen a copy of the full job description beforehand.
 There will usually be two or three stages to a PA interview process – but we have seen this take a lot longer depending on the company and seniority of the position.

 Example questions PAs can ask their employer in interview